 You start drinking tins (cans) or bottles that the weird, older kids nick (steal) from their dads.
 You are sick again.
-You realise that as you are one of those equally cursed and blessed fourteen-year-olds who can grow a beard, you are now designated carry-out provider.
+You realize that as you are one of those equally cursed and blessed fourteen-year-olds who can grow a beard, you are now designated carry-out provider.
 You go to the local shop and buy 50 quids' (about $70) worth of communal cans and fags (cigarettes) every single weekend.
 You are a god, you are untouchable.
 Every weekend you get home at 11 PM, fight with your mum, and send messages of deep, unrequited yearning to a girl in your biology class.
 Gradually, virginities are jettisoned, gang loyalties are built and destroyed, parties are attended, gatecrashed, but never danced at, eyes are filled with blood at the behest of scandalously overpriced "bush weed."

 You are caught by the local police one weekend and say that you've left your ID in your car.
 They ask where your car is.
 You panic and say that it was nicked.
 They laugh and say they know your mum.
 You are taken home and promptly grounded till your eighteenth birthday.

 That's how it was in my day at least, can't imagine much has changed.

 Yank: So drinking on the street is legal, correct?
 I feel like in London, people don't make drinking outside as much of A Thing as other EU cities, like Berlin.
 Do you feel the same?
 Do people purposely meet by the river or in a park to "slug brews" and talk bullshit?